How to Sync Multiple Computers with Google Backup and Sync

 5. Download and install Drive for desktop on your other computers, sign in to the same account in the same way and set up the program.
 And you can choose the folder from this computer that you dragged to the “My Drive” folder.
 Then, files will be synced between the two computers through Google Backup and Sync (Drive for desktop).

 Due to its intuitive interface and high security, many users recommend this service for PC to cloud backup service.
-And CBackup provides a number of useful settings to help you protect files regularly, save backup time, and save storage space on local and Google Drive, making it easy for users to back up their PC:
+And CBackup provides a number of useful settings to help you protect files regularly, save sync and backup time, and save storage space on local and Google Drive, making it easy for users to sync their PC:

-If Drive for desktop is wrong or doesn't meet your backup requirements, CBackup is the best choice for you to use on multiple devices.
+If Drive for desktop is wrong or doesn't meet your backup and sync requirements, CBackup is the best choice for you to use on multiple devices.
 Here are the steps to use CBackup:

 1. Download CBackup and create a new CBackup account, and then sign in to CBackup desktop app.